 “F-111” by James Rosenquist

-Inspired by mural-scaled paintings and advertising billboards, the “F-111” was created by James Rosenquist in 1964-1965.
-Combining different images of products (spaghetti, tires, light bulbs, etc.) with the panorama of Cold-War paranoia, this work has defined the artist’s singular contribution to Pop Art in the US.
+Inspired by mural-scaled paintings and advertising billboards, “F-111” was created by James Rosenquist in 1964-1965.
+Combining different images of products (spaghetti, tires, light bulbs, etc.) with the panorama of Cold-War paranoia, this work defined the artist’s singular contribution to Pop Art in the US.
 The set of the large-scale “F-111” paintings designed to fill the four walls of a room now belongs to the Museum of Modern Art.